Brand System / Housewares / kitchen tools / 1990-present

 The larger lesson is that accessibility work can become mainstream when the benefit is obvious to everyone.
 Better grip helps people with arthritis, but it also helps tired hands, wet hands, older hands, and rushed cooks.

-OXO belongs in the archive because it shows how an ordinary object can carry a durable brand idea.
+OXO belongs in Grow Your Brand because it shows how an ordinary object can carry a durable brand idea.
 The system did not need spectacle.
 It needed a product cue that kept proving itself in use.

 For operators, the lesson is simple: if the product truth is tactile, make the brand tactile too.